The capstone conference in a seven-year series on Richard Rohr’s alternative orthodoxy

 Discover your place in the emerging contemplative community of people committed to the intentional work of personal transformation, embodied practice, and engaged living.

-Presented by the Center for Action & Contemplation
+Presented by the Center for Action and Contemplation

 Albuquerque, New Mexico